-To appeal one of the State's decisions, you must request that the State file a notice of appeal with the Office of Administrative Hearings on your behalf.
-The request for a State Fair Hearing must be submitted no later than 120 days from the date of the MCOs notice of resolution.
+To appeal the MCO's decision, you must request that the State file a notice of appeal with the Office of Administrative Hearings on your behalf.
+The request for a State Fair Hearing must be submitted no later than 120 days from the date of the MCO's notice of appeal resolution.
 The Office of Administrative Hearings will set a date for the hearing based on the type of decision being appealed.